KMR-86/interview-platform/README.md

     ```

 2.  **Build and Start the System**
-    This downloads Python, installs Django, and starts the Database.
+    This downloads Python, installs dependencies, and starts the Database.
     ```bash
     docker compose up --build
     ```
-    *Wait until you see the logs say "Starting development server at http://0.0.0.0:8000/"*
+    *Wait until you see the logs say "Starting development server at 0.0.0.0:8000"*

-3.  **Apply Database Migrations** (Run in a new terminal)
+3.  **Initialize Database** (Run in a new terminal)
-    Initialize the database tables.
     ```bash
     docker compose run backend python manage.py migrate
     ```